Related Semiconductor Flux Blog Articles

-WS-575-C-RT: a halogen-compliant, room temperature stable, one-step flux that eliminates the need for pre-fluxing
+- WS-575-C-RT: a halogen-compliant, room temperature stable, one-step flux that eliminates the need for pre-fluxing

-WS-3600: a robust, halogen-containing flux that works well under challenging conditions
+- WS-3600: a robust, halogen-containing flux that works well under challenging conditions

 The flip-chip process involves taking the singulated die from a wafer mounted on a wafer dicing tape, inverting ("flipping") them and placing them onto a substrate.
 The substrate may be a printed circuit board, a ceramic substrate, or (in the case of 2.5D and 3D assembly) an interposer.

 Copper pillar/solder microbumps are emerging as a standard flip-chip solder bump replacement in many parts of the semiconductor assembly industry, from standard chip-attach to power devices using flip-chip on leadframe as assembly technologies.
 For logic and similar devices, substrate metallization (landing pad) technology has also shifted from solder-on-pad (SoP), manufactured from printed and reflowed and cleaned solder paste, to individual solder balls.
-The technology is now moving to simple organic solderability protectant (OSP) on copper.
+The technology is now moving to simple organic solderability preservative (OSP) on copper.

 The use of copper pillar instead of solder bumps has meant that chip-substrate clearances and finer pitches do not necessarily move in lock-step with each other.
 However, copper pillar heights of 40-60 microns (and even shorter than this in the near future) combined with fine pitch, makes cleaning extremely complex.
 Aqueous (water-based) cleaning becomes more complex with fine pitch flip-chip attach as it becomes increasingly difficult to get the cleaning solution under the chip to dissolve the residues, and then to carry the residue-containing solution out from under the chip.